Naloxegol

 Naloxegol (INN; PEGylated naloxol; trade names Movantik and Moventig) is a peripherally acting μ-opioid receptor antagonist developed by AstraZeneca, licensed from Nektar Therapeutics, for the treatment of opioid-induced constipation.
 It was approved in 2014 in adult patients with chronic, non-cancer pain.
 Doses of 25 mg were found safe and well tolerated for 52 weeks.
 When given concomitantly with opioid analgesics, naloxegol reduced constipation-related side effects, while maintaining comparable levels of analgesia.

-The most common side effects are abdominal pain, diarrhea, nausea, flatulence, vomiting and headache.
-Patients often describe the above side effects to be similar to an instant withdrawal state brought on quickly rather than the 24 hours it may take to occur naturally.
-As a pure opioid antagonist Naloxegol has no potential for abuse.
+The most common side effects are abdominal pain, diarrhea, nausea, flatulence, vomiting, and headache.

-Naloxegol was previously a Schedule II drug in the United States because of its chemical similarity to opium alkaloids.
-It was officially decontrolled on 23 January 2015.
+Naloxegol was previously a Schedule II drug in the United States because of its chemical similarity to noroxymorphone.
+It was officially decontrolled in January 2015.
 It was reclassified as a prescription drug after the FDA and DEA concluded that the impermeability of the blood–brain barrier to this compound made it non-habit-forming, and so without the potential for abuse.

 Medical use

-Naloxegol is indicated for the treatment of opioid-induced constipation (OIC) in patients with chronic non-cancer pain.
-It is recommended that any maintenance laxative be discontinued before starting naloxegol or be held for at least 3 days.
-Naloxegol should be taken on an empty stomach at least two hours after the last meal.
+Naloxegol is indicated for the treatment of opioid-induced constipation (OIC) in people with chronic non-cancer pain.

 Side effects

-The most common side effects for naloxegol include: